Skip to content

 How is the Pearson correlation calculated?

-5. Dividing by standard deviation: This result is finally divided by the product of the two standard deviations and the number of observations, which was reduced by one.
+- Divide by standard deviation: This calculation is then divided by the product of the two standard deviations and the number of data records, which is reduced by one.

 where: